smart-wisdom/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Creating a script that lists environment variables.
 5. Creating  a script that lists all local variables and environment variables, and functions.
 6. Creating a new local variables
+7. Creating a script that creates a new global variable.